Singapore-based open finance startup Finantier gets backing from Y Combinator – TechCrunch

 “People are discussing open banking, embedded finance and so on,” Rojas, Finantier’s chief executive officer, told TechCrunch.
 “But those are the building blocks of something bigger, which is open finance.
 Particularly in a region like Southeast Asia, where about 60% to 70% of adults are unbanked or underbanked, we believe in helping consumers and businesses leverage the data that they have in multiple platforms.
 It definitely doesn’t need to be a bank account, it could be in a digital wallet, e-commerce platform or other service providers.”

-What this means for consumers is that even if someone doesn’t have a credit card, they can still establish creditworthiness: for example, by sharing data from completed transactions on e-commerce platforms.
+What this means for consumers is that even if someone doesn’t have a credit card, they can still establish creditworthiness: For example, by sharing data from completed transactions on e-commerce platforms.
 Gig economy workers can access more financial services and deals by giving data about their daily rides or other types of work they do through different apps.

 Building Southeast Asia’s financial infrastructure

-Other open banking startups focused on Southeast Asia include Brankas and Brick.
-Rojas said Finantier differentiates by specializing on open finance, and creating infrastructure for financial institutions to build more services for end users.
+Other open-banking startups focused on Southeast Asia include Brankas and Brick.
+Rojas said Finantier differentiates by specializing on open finance and creating infrastructure for financial institutions to build more services for end users.

 The benefit of open finance for financial institutions is that they can create products for more consumers and find more opportunities for revenue sharing models.
-In Southeast Asia, this also means reaching more people who are underbanked, or otherwise lack access to financial services.
+In Southeast Asia, this also means reaching more people who are underbanked or otherwise lack access to financial services.

 While taking part in Y Combinator’s accelerator program, Finantier will also be participating in the Indonesia Financial Service Authority’s regulatory sandbox.
 Once it completes the program, it will be able to partner with more fintech companies in Indonesia, including bigger institutions.

-There are 139 million adults in Indonesia who are underbanked or unbanked, said East Ventures co-founder and managing partner Wilson Cuaca.
+There are 139 million adults in Indonesia who are underbanked or unbanked, said East Ventures co-founder and managing partner Willson Cuaca.

-The investment firm, which focuses on Indonesia, conducts an annual survey called the East Ventures Digital Competitiveness Index, and found that financial exclusion was where one of the largest divides existed.
-There significant gaps in between the number of financial services available in heavily-populated islands like Java, where Jakarta is located, and other islands in the archipelago.
+The investment firm, which focuses on Indonesia, conducts an annual survey called the East Ventures Digital Competitiveness Index and found that financial exclusion was where one of the largest divides existed.
+There are significant gaps in between the number of financial services available in heavily populated islands like Java, where Jakarta is located, and other islands in the archipelago.

 To promote financial inclusion and alleviate the economic impact of the COVID-19 pandemic, the government has set a goal for 10 million micro, small and medium-sized enterprises (MSMEs) to go digital by the end of the year.
-There are currently about 8 Indonesian million MSMEs that sell online, representing just 13% of MSMEs in the country.
+There are currently about eight million Indonesian MSMEs that sell online, representing just 13% of MSMEs in the country.

 “Providing equal access to financial services will create multiplier effects to the Indonesian economy,” Cuaca told TechCrunch about East Ventures’ decision to back Finantier.
 “Currently, hundreds of companies work with their own unique solutions to bring financial services to more people.
 We believe Finantier will help them offer more products and services to this underserved section of the population.”